stsaria/AdvCommands/README-EN.md

 A function is a collection of related processes.
 Functions allow you to avoid writing the same process multiple times, reducing program size and improving readability.

-In this plugin, you can combine multiple processes into a single function by connecting command blocks vertically along the +y axis.
+In this plugin, you can combine multiple processes into a single function by connecting advCommand blocks vertically along the +y axis.
 If coordinate `10 10 10` is the first line, then `10 12 10` would be the third line.

-Please don't attach repeat or chain command blocks.
+Please don't attach repeat or chain advCommand blocks.

 You can also add arguments to functions.
 (Return values are not supported.)